 As a teacher/lecturer booking with us for the first time, you can SAVE £30pp on your next school/college trip to the USA and other long haul destinations and £10pp on UK and Europe destinations.

 EXTRA!
 Double Your 'Welcome' Discount for February 2020 Trips

 Locate My Trip is the easy, convenient way for your school to follow your group’s location whilst on tour and, has been specifically designed to provide reassurance to both parents and teachers and is included as STANDARD in all our tours.

-London is a great value and easily accessible destination for your Psychology & Sociology students with a variety of workshops at some of the Capital's best attractions which explore key themes on the curriculum this is an ideal way to boost attainment.
+London is a great value and easily accessible destination for your Psychology & Sociology students.
+With a variety of workshops at some of the Capital's best attractions which explore the key themes on the curriculum this is an ideal way to boost attainment.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.